 The checklist also keeps a record of the condition of the belongings present on the property.
 If the belongings are already damaged, the tenant can specify it in the list, and when he moves out, he will not be blamed for the damage if it has already been documented.

 Similarly, items that are new need special care, and to make the tenant extra careful about using the brand new items, the checklist with the condition is shared with them.
-One of the biggest advantages of this checklist is that it documents the damages.
+One of the biggest advantages of this checklist is that it records the damages.

 Security deposits from the occupants of the property are refundable, and the owner of the property is required to return them as soon as the tenant moves out.
 The owner of the property first makes sure that his property and all the items present in it are used carefully by the tenant, and he will not have to purchase anything again, which shows that there is no loss.